A Better Tool for Ensuring International Justice

 We hope our newly designed site, with clearer direction to our French language monitoring reports, will continue to help expand awareness about accountability for atrocities.
 We also hope it contributes, at least in a modest way, to a broader understanding of what international justice is and how it works.
 Because, in the words of law student Joshua Ndoko: “The ICC is the best hope we have.”

-Taegin Reisman is associate legal officer for international justice with the Open Society Justice Initiative.
+Taegin Reisman is associate content officer for the Open Society Justice Initiative.